steve1281/oldsorts/Sorts/ReadMe.txt

   Back in 1989 I did a demo program, written in K&R C, for showing sorts...
   Recently (Feb 2017) I stumbled on the sources, and got them working again in visual studio 2015 C++.
-The original code would havw been designed to compile on a VAX 11/750 and an EGA capable IBM PC 286.
+The original code would have been designed to compile on a VAX 11/750 and an EGA capable IBM PC 286.

   If you look at the source for the sorts, past me referred to text books where the